 install.packages("pedFamilias")

-Alternatively, you may install the development version from GitHub:
+Alternatively, install the development version from GitHub:

 # install.packages("remotes")